mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

 1. The order of the <script> tags matters.

-If we move our custom script above the React CDN scripts, the browser tries to run our code before React is loaded, resulting in an error like React is not defined.
-This happens because we're referencing the React object before the browser has had a chance to fetch and load it from the CDN.
+If we move our custom script above the React CDN scripts, the browser tries to run our code before React is loaded, resulting in an error like React is not defined.This happens because we're referencing the React object before the browser has had a chance to fetch and load it from the CDN.

 ```js